MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/text-resume.md

 1. After the final draft of your resume is complete, copy & paste the text into a text editor.
 2. Replace all live links with url's.
-3. Reformat the resume so it us easy to read in a text only format.
+3. Reformat the resume so it is easy to read in a text only format.

 If the site asks for an attachment as well as a copy/paste, use your text-only resume for the copy/paste, and the pdf as the attachment.
 Some sites show the reviewer the text-only resume before the pdf.